-Allen Lew is a Los Angeles, California area technologist.
+Allen Lew is a London area technologist.
 He currently works as a Systems Engineer for the Rubicon Project, whose “mission [is] to automate the $65 billion global online advertising industry.”
 He previously was a Quality Assurance Engineer at Rubicon, where we wrote automated tests for the REVV for Publishers interface.
 For his efforts, the Rubicon Project selected him as one of the recipients of the 2012 Cultural Values Awards.
-He is also a part time technology consultant for a variety of clients.

 He is a graduate of the University of California, Berkeley, known to some as UC Berkeley, Berkeley, or Cal.
 There he majored in Molecular and Cell Biology with an emphasis in Immunology.
 His involvement on campus began with Alpha Delta Phi Fraternity-California Chapter, where he has held a variety of positions from Secretary to Philanthropy Chair.
 He was employed as a Computer Resource Specialist by the College Writing Programs of UC Berkeley, assisting faculty and staff in anything related to computers or technology.
 Allen also served as the director and news editor of Berkeley’s student portal, One.Berkeley.edu, and a writer for Calstuff.com, a blog devoted to news and opinion on UC Berkeley.
 In the summer of 2005, he worked for US News & World Report as a Web Intern where he was placed in charge of a variety of email newsletters, auto reviews, and a feature called College Flashback for the America’s Best Colleges 2005 edition.